 Once you have created the section, the Section panel will display its geometrical information.
-This information includes perimeter and area for closed contours as well as area and volume for meshes.
-If the section object consists of several planes, the data is grouped by plane.
-Besides displaying geometrical values, Artec Studio will show a list of meshes and contours that allows you to highlight them in the 3D View window using different colors:
+This information includes perimeter and area for contours as well as area and volume for parts of meshes.
+Besides displaying geometrical values, Artec Studio will show a list of meshes and contours that allows you to highlight them in the 3D View window.